The simple answer is yes! Here’s how I found out that the number of evaluation days left was reset.

 This means that if you keep your ConfigMgr CB TP lab updated with the most current ConfigMgr CB TP, you won’t have to rebuild your lab!

 In order not to forget, I set a monthly reminder to always update my ConfigMgr CB TP lab.
-If you have any questions about how the number of evaluation days left was reset, please feel free to contact me @GarthMJ.
+If you have any questions about how the number of evaluation days left was reset, please feel free to contact me at @GarthMJ.